Updated: May 20th, 2026

 The correct answer is D.

-When examining the relationship between Figure X and Figure Y, we will notice two things:
+When examining the relationship between Figure X and Figure Y, we notice two things:

 The correct answer must have the same relationship as Figure Z.